Country

 Circumstances:

 The crew was performing a reconnaissance mission over the Kaimana Bay.
-While returning to its base, the twin engine aircraft was attacked by the pilots of two Japanese Mitsubishi Zero.
+While returning to base in Darwin, the twin engine airplane was attacked by the pilots of two Japanese Mitsubishi Zero.
 An oil line on the right engine was damaged so the right engine was cut.
-The captain was able to leave the combat area and decided to divert to Darwin.
-While approaching the Australian coast, due to fuel shortage, the crew was forced to ditch the aircraft off Point Jahleel, on Melville Island.
-While the aircraft sunk and was lost, all five crew members were rescued.
+The captain was able to leave the combat area and while approaching the Australian coast, due to fuel exhaustion, the crew was forced to ditch the aircraft off Point Jahleel, Melville Island.
+The airplane sank and was lost and all five crew members were rescued.

 Crew (18th Squadron):